 Modifiers like adjectives, adverbs, and prepositional phrases exist solely to gussy up nearby nouns or verbs into their descriptive finest.
 And to bake us little cakes upon demand.
 They always want to be as near to the thing they are modifying as possible, but they can sometimes get misplaced and modify the wrong thing, like this:

-The leprechaun dropped his bag of gold after I sang to him for twenty minutes into the gutter.
+The leprechaun dropped his bag of gold after I sang to him for twenty minutes

 Accurately placed modifier:

-Without any hesitation, the vase went through the window.
+the vase went through the window.

-Without any hesitation, Bruce Banner threw the vase through the window.
+, Bruce Banner threw the vase through the window.